jkingportfolio/CI_PP3_Taco_Trailer/README.md

 #### First and surname validation

-The name validation feature is used to valid that both the first and surnames entered when creating an account do not contain special characters, nummbers or whitespace and if do prompts the user to re enter the data.
+The name validation feature is used to validate that both the first and surnames entered when creating an account do not contain special characters, numbers or whitespace and if so prompts the user to re enter the data.

 <details>
 <summary>First name validation image</summary>